laravel-mix/laravel-mix/docs/quick-webpack-configuration.md

 As an example, perhaps you want to add a custom array of modules that should be automatically loaded by webpack.
 You have two options in this scenario:

 1. Edit your `webpack.config.js` file, as needed.
 2. Call `mix.webpackConfig()` within your `webpack.mix.js` file, and pass your overrides.
-Laravel will then perform a deep merge.
+Mix will then perform a deep merge.

 Below, as an example, we'll add a custom module path for Laravel Spark.